0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/09_Load_Balancing/README.md

 1. Select the one that you want
 1. Click `Add to registered`

-Ony now thoes selected instances will be connected to the Group.
+Only now thoes selected instances will be connected to the Group.

 ### Load Balancer

-This is what decided how to split the traffic among all the servers that you have.
+Now that we have a group of servers, we can make a new Load Balancer and attach it to that group.

 **The setups to create a Load Balancer**